postageapp/postageapp-nodejs/README.md

 There are several ways to install this plugin depending on your requirements.
 The most common method is via the Node Package Manager, NPM.

+This version of the library **requires Node v6** or more recent.
+For older Node.js installations you can use a version from the 1.1.x branch.
+The 1.1.5 release should be current but uses Node.js callback methods instead of promises.

 ### NPM

 In your application's main directory: